tirupati17/tirupati17.github.io/_posts/_2018-08-06-wreely-app-architecture.md

 Hope all good.

 Let me introduce my [Wreely - Community Platform](https://itunes.apple.com/us/app/wreely-community-platform/id1351815873?ls=1&mt=8) app architecure to you guys that How I implemented it using swift 4.0 language along with `view`, `presenter` and `protocols` way to architect this app.

+>  NOTE: This is not a tutorial for any kind of architectural setup.
+It is just a overview of my current project architecure which I'm sharing to keep track of project standard, for colleagues and clients.

 Before talking about architecture and all let me share `Tools` I have used in this project.
 - [Slack](https://slack.com) `For centralized project communication`